maelfabien/maelfabien.github.io/_posts/2019-3-11-largescale.md

 ![image](https://maelfabien.github.io/assets/images/perf_kernel.jpg)

-We observe clearly the convergence in terms of accuracy of random kernel features and Nyström methods.
-The computation time is also smaller up to a certain number of fertures.
+We observe the convergence in terms of the accuracy of random kernel features and Nyström methods.
+The computation time is also smaller up to a certain number of features.

 The Github repository of this article can be found [here](https://github.com/maelfabien/Machine_Learning_Tutorials).